The Great American Smokeout

 Death By Smoking

-Although our perception of smoking has changed for the better, there’s still an alarming number of smokers in the US.
+Although our perception of smoking has changed for the better, there’s still an alarming number of smokers in the United States.

-Statistics from the CDC cite that almost half a million deaths (per year) in the U.S. are due to cigarette smoking.
+Tobacco use and cigarette smoking is the leading cause of preventable disease, and almost half a million deaths per year in the United States.
 Smoking also leads to a shorter lifespan, with smokers dying 10 years younger on average.

 With greater understanding, education and other legislation, people have changed their opinion about tobacco.
-We no longer allow it to be advertised and the facts about the deadly truth of cigarette smoking are out in the open.
+We no longer allow it to be advertised in many places and the facts about the deadly truth of cigarette smoking are now out in the open.

-A 2016 study showed that smoking accounts for a massive 30% of all cancer deaths.
+A study published in JAMA showed that smoking accounts for 30% of all cancer deaths.

 Secondhand Smoke (SHS)

-Smoking doesn’t just harm the smoker, Secondhand Smoke (SHS) is just as deadly as smoking.
-SHS is the smoke that is exhaled by smoking tobacco products.
-It’s shocking to think that secondhand smoke used to go unchecked in both homes and workplaces.
+Smoking doesn’t just harm the smoker.
+Secondhand Smoke (SHS) is just as deadly as smoking.
+Secondhand Smoke is the smoke that is exhaled by smoking tobacco products.
+It’s sad to know that secondhand smoke used to go unchecked in both homes and workplaces.

-Tobacco smoke contains 7,000 chemicals and as such, even brief exposure is harmful to health.
-SHS affects the heart, lungs and blood vessels, especially those of young children.
+Tobacco smoke contains 7,000 chemicals and even brief exposure is harmful to health.
+SHS affects the heart, lungs, and blood vessels, especially those of young children.

 Changing Our Attitude Towards Smoking

-There have been major advancements in our attitudes towards smoking as a society over the past 40 years.
-This is thanks to initiatives like the Great American Smokeout.
+There have been great advancements in our attitude towards smoking as a society over the past 50 years.
+This is due to initiatives like the Great American Smokeout.

-Back in the 80s, people still smoked in workplaces, restaurants, and cars.
-This has all changed for the better today, thanks to events like The Great American Smokeout, that have raised awareness of the real dangers of smoking.
+Back in the 80s, people still smoked in workplaces, restaurants, airplanes, and cars.
+This has all changed for the better today, thanks to events like The Great American Smokeout, that have raised awareness about the real dangers of smoking.

 Getting Involved With The Great American Smokeout

-Use the hashtags #GreatAmericanSmokeout or #QuitLikeAChampion on Twitter and other social media sites to encourage others to give up smoking for good.
+Use the hashtags #GreatAmericanSmokeout and #QuitLikeAChampion on social media to encourage others to give up smoking for good.

 Rally forces in the spirit of quitting by taking part in a local event and sharing your experiences online.